Ety-Sharma/demo2/README.md

 # demo2
-This is my first git &amp; Github Class
+This is my first Git &amp; Github Class